 - Phase IIb – up to two years

 If College-level review is required, your College will communicate its earlier internal deadlines.

-The Catalyst Centre must assist with the preparation of the Technology Transfer Plan and sign off on the application.
-Then, the researcher can submit the completed and signed OR-5 form and a copy of the application to: Research.Services@uoguelph.ca.
-The researcher should also submit the application online.
+Summer 2018 Call: The Research Innovation Office must assist with the preparation of the Technology Transfer Plan and sign off on the application.
+Then, the researcher can submit the completed and signed OR-5 form and a copy of the application to: Research.Services@uoguelph.ca, a minimum of one-week prior to the deadline set by NSERC.
+The researcher must also submit the application online through the NSERC portal.

 How to Apply

 Application forms, guidelines and application instructions for the I2I Grants are available.

 NSERC staff are willing to review draft proposals submitted sufficiently in advance of the application deadline.